YuvalBar-or/cat_dog_classification/README.md

 * note about the data: in order to get a clean data set, in the correct sizes i used a data set from kaggle : "Cats and Dogs image classification". link to the data set: https://www.kaggle.com/datasets/samuelcortinhas/cats-and-dogs-image-classification

-how to run the program:
+# how to run the program:
+upload the data set to your google drive account (note- the train set has 20 images, while the test set has 10) <br/>
+after doing so, change the directory.